-To support the effectiveness of bail-in and other resolution tools, Article 130(1) of Directive 2014/59/EU (the "Bank Resolution and Recovery Directive" or "BRRD") (as subsequently amended by Directive 2019/879EU ("BRRD II")) required that from 1 January 2016 Member States apply the BRRD's provisions requiring EU credit institutions and certain investment firms (collectively, "BRRD Institutions") to maintain minimum requirements for own funds and eligible liabilities ("MREL"), subject to the provisions of the MREL regulatory technical standards.
+To support the effectiveness of bail-in and other resolution tools, Article 130(1) of the Directive 2014/59/EU (the BRRD) (as subsequently amended by Directive 2019/879EU (BRRD II)) required that from 1 January 2016 Member States apply the BRRD's provisions requiring EU credit institutions and certain investment firms (collectively, BRRD Institutions) to maintain minimum requirements for own funds and eligible liabilities (MREL), subject to the provisions of the MREL regulatory technical standards.

 The MREL requirements imposed on the Group may be subject to ongoing review and could change materially requiring the Group to raise additional funds in order to meet its obligations.
 In addition, the cost of such funding could be higher than that which the Group might otherwise have incurred in circumstances where it was not subject to the relevant MREL requirements.
 The MREL requirements could have an impact on the Group's operations, structure, costs and/or capital/funding requirements.
-Furthermore, any disruption to or volatility in capital markets as a result of the COVID-19 pandemic could make it more difficult and costly for the Group to raise the required MREL.
-See the risk factors entitled "The COVID-19 pandemic is having a material adverse effect on the global economy" and "The COVID-19 pandemic is having a material adverse effect on the Group" above.
+Furthermore, any disruption to or volatility in capital markets caused by macroeconomic events could make it more difficult and costly for the Group to raise the required MREL.